scrub-dev/qrcade/backend/README.md

 ---
 * When a player scans a lobby flag they will receive confirmation or error if the point counted
 * When a player scans a lobby flag they will receive information about the flag
+---
+* When a player scans all Looter-Lobby codes, their overall time taken to complete is logged from their first scan to their last scan

 ## Models
 ```